Get started. It's easy! Find your best loan option and apply.

 Private loans often carry higher interest rates and fees than federal loans.
 Students considering student loans need to be aware of the differences between federal student loans and private student loans.

 Private student loan lenders can offer variable interest rates that can increase or decrease over time, depending on market conditions.
-The interest rate on a private student loan may depend on the borrower's and/or co-signer's credit ating.
+The interest rate on a private student loan may depend on the borrower's and/or co-signer's credit rating.
 Private student loans have a range of interest rates and fees and students should determine the interest rate of, and any fees associated with, the private student loan before accepting the loan.

 In comparison, Federal Direct Loans are required by law the provide a range of flexible repayment options including, but not limited to, income-based and income-contingent repayment plans as well as loan forgiveness benefits that private lenders are not required to provide.
 Federal Direct Loans are available to most students regardless of income.